facebook/react-native-website/docs/backhandler.md

 ## Backhandler hook

-[React Native Hooks](https://github.com/react-native-community/hooks#usebackhandler) has a nice `useBackHandler` hook which will simplify setting up event listeners with an easy to use API.
+[React Native Hooks](https://github.com/react-native-community/hooks#usebackhandler) has a nice `useBackHandler` hook which will simplify the process of setting up event listeners.

 ---